ArionMiles/ArionMiles.github.io/content/about.md

 Outside of classes I am working on my skills as a fullstack developer, learning new stuff, and love to build solutions to real life problems using programming.

-I'm currently looking for internships as a fullstack or backend developer.
-If you like what you see, you can reach out to me at `singh dot kanishk07 at gmail dot com`
+I'm currently looking for Software Engineering internships.
+If you have some work for me, you can reach out to me at `kanishk@arionmiles.me`

 You can see my resume [here](/pdfs/resume.pdf).